writethedocs/www/docs/conf/prague/2019/news/talks-volunteers-tickets-shirts.rst

 .. post:: June 24, 2019
    :tags: prague-2019, speakers, tickets, shirts, sponsors

-Announcing speakers and talks, call for volunteers, ticket update, shirts on sale
+Announcing Speakers and Talks, Call for Volunteers, Ticket Update, Shirts on Sale
 =================================================================================

 Hello to our documentarians in Europe and beyond!